 Microservices imply an architectural style that works as a collection of small independent technologies.
 This concept works as a fine Swiss army knife.
 A monolith is the knife’s handle, and microservices stand for the knife’s various tools.
-Uber, Netflix, and Amazon have already adopted this stack to enhance their business capabilities.
+Uber, Netflix, and Amazon have already adopted this web development stack to enhance their business capabilities.
 Will you be next to take advantage of this service?

 + Diversity.
 Each module can be developed in any programming language that best fits the requirement.
 With microservices, you can mix multiple languages, development frameworks, and data storage technologies.